gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 The table contains columns indicating the number of ranks and threads that executed the respective part of the run, wall-time and cycle count aggregates (across all threads and ranks) averaged over the entire run.
-The last column also shows what precentage of the total runtime each row represents.
+The last column also shows what percentage of the total runtime each row represents.
 Note that the :ref:`gmx mdrun` timer resetting functionalities (``-resethway`` and ``-resetstep``) reset the performance counters and therefore are useful to avoid startup overhead and performance instability (e.g. due to load balancing) at the beginning of the run.